-Unfortunately, the pseudo-Landau levels induced by the aforementioned strain patterns are \emph{dispersive} and thus are not directly interpretable by the standard Dirac theory established for the ordinary dispersionless Landau levels.
-For weak strain, the pseudo-Landau level dispersions are often overlooked for simplicity until a recent study \cite{lantagne2020} analytically solves such dispersions in a uniaxially strained graphene nanoribbon with a nonuniform Fermi velocity but a uniform pseudomagnetic field.
-Nevertheless, understanding how pseudo-Landau levels disperse in the presence of strong strain is a much more complicated problem remaining largely unexplored.
-This is presumably because the pseudo-Landau levels are expected to occupy a large portion of the Brillouin zone with increased strain; and the standard procedure solving pseudo-Landau levels using linearized Hamiltonians \cite{castro2017, roy2013, venderbos2016, settnes2016, guinea2010a, guinea2010b, chang2012, ho2017, lantagne2020} at the Brillouin zone corners consequently fails.
+Unfortunately, the pseudo Landau levels induced by the aforementioned strain patterns \cite{zhang2014, guinea2010b, costa2012, chang2012, stuij2015, shi2021, ho2017, lantagne2020} are \emph{dispersive} and thus are not directly interpretable by the standard Dirac theory established for the ordinary dispersionless Landau levels.
+For weak strain, the pseudo Landau level dispersions are often overlooked for simplicity until a recent study \cite{lantagne2020} analytically and nonperturbatively solves such dispersions in a uniaxially strained graphene nanoribbon with a nonuniform Fermi velocity but a uniform pseudomagnetic field.
+Nevertheless, understanding how pseudo Landau levels disperse in the presence of strong strain is a much more complicated problem remaining largely unexplored.
+This is presumably because the pseudo Landau levels are expected to occupy a large portion of the Brillouin zone with increased strain; and the standard procedure solving pseudo Landau levels using the linearized Hamiltonians \cite{castro2017, roy2013, venderbos2016, settnes2016, guinea2010a, guinea2010b, chang2012, ho2017, lantagne2020} at the Brillouin zone corners consequently fails.